WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_39.md

 And the keeper of the prison put Joseph in charge of all the prisoners who were in the prison.
 Whatever was done there, he was the one who did it.

 ###### 23
 The keeper of the prison paid no attention to anything that was in Joseph's charge, because the LORD was with him.
-And whatever he did, the LORD made it succeed. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And whatever he did, the LORD made it succeed.

 ***